mnelson4/printmyblog/readme.txt

 = 3.16.2 August 3, 2022 =
 * Bugfix: when generating Word docs, prevent bug that downloaded it multiple times
 * Bugfix: avoid lazy loading featured images in Pro Print
+* Bugfix: for Word docs, change external stylesheets to inline ones to simplify debugging CSS issues

 = 3.16.1 July 28, 2022 =
 * Bugfix: prevent no formats existing when opting into Freemius but before confirming email